rel-tech-fut/rel-tech-fut.github.io/index.md

 #### This figure illustrates the organization of the orientation columns in the brain.

 In 1982, Roger Tootell conducted an experiment which showed that neurons in these specialized regions of occipital lobe will fire in a way that corresponds to the actual perceived shapes.
+The images below show the way a section of the occipital lobe resembles the visual stimulus.

 ![Retinotopic Mapping](map.jpg)

+#### These are images from [Tootell’s](http://science.sciencemag.org/content/218/4575/902) experiment.

 ### **Example**
 Index | Image